top of page

 Ticks (disease vector)

-Other insects (bite, sting, various reactions)
+Other invertebrates (bite, sting, various reactions)

 Other mammals (bite, infection, disease vectors)